Morning on the desert, and the wind is blowin' free,

-“In a rural area you wave to everyone and you say hello, whether you like them or not you just go ahead and do that.
-In an urban area you’d look down and you don’t make eye contact,” Allen said.
-“I think it was really stressed to me, I was in an elevator one day and there are all these people and they’re touching you!
-And you have to ignore them!
+“In a rural area you wave to everyone and you say hello, whether you like them or not you just go ahead and do that," Allen said.
+"In an urban area you’d look down and you don’t make eye contact.
+I think of once it was really stressed to me, I was in an elevator one day and there are all these people and they’re touching you!
+And you're supposed to ignore them!
 I can’t even drive down the street in a rural area and not say hello, but to have you leaning on me?
-There’s a real difference between how we look at interaction in a rural area vs. an urban area it has a personalization in a rural area that you don’t necessarily get.”
+There’s a real difference between how we look at interaction in a rural area vs. an urban area.
+There is a personalization in a rural area that you don’t necessarily get.”

 "In urban areas you get a degree and that is how you get your role.
 I see young people leaving rural communities, get their degree, come back and say ‘I have a master’s degree.
-I should be boss,’ and they go, ‘No, I don’t think so.
-Have you been an EMT, were you part of a volunteer fire department?’ and they’re going ‘No, but I have this degree!’ and so it’s really a different way of looking at how people get roles in society.
+I should be boss,’ and they go ‘No, I don’t think so.
+Have you been an EMT?
+Were you part of a volunteer fire department?’ and they’re going ‘No, but I have this degree!’
+So it’s really a different way of looking at how people get roles in society.
 I found that fascinating, but that is just part of the differences between rural and urban areas,” Allen said.

 In addition to learning about and celebrating the traditions of the West, many who attend poetry gatherings such as the one in Elko come away realizing that, in fact, we have many more similarities than differences.

-“Art speaks right to the heart.
-Gets to the heart of the matter.
-Music is a universal language as we’ve talked about before.
-It can get someone out of their element for a moment and move them to the perspective of the artist,” Allen said.
-“I was told one time that the difference between somebody who becomes a star, and somebody who is always a starving artist is that the star wants to be seen by many eyes, and the starving artist wants many eyes- to see the world through their own.
+“Art speaks right to the heart and gets to the heart of the matter," said Hill.
+"Music is a universal language.
+It can get someone out of their element for a minute and move them to the perspective of the artist.
+I was told one time that the difference between somebody who becomes a star and somebody who is always a starving artist is that the star wants to be seen by many eyes, and the starving artist wants many eyes to see the world through their own.